Assistance programs Bexar County and San Antonio.

 Bulverde Food Pantry, Inc. – This is a local community-based service organization that is involved in helping people in crisis by supplying limited, food and clothing, offering free physical type goods and enabling connections to appropriate support agencies for specific needs.
 Address is 2295-1 Bulverde Rd, Bulverde, Texas 78163, dial (830) 438-7899

 Cash loans can be used to help pay bills as well.
 Families in Bexar County have dozens of options available.
 They range from Pawn Shops to payday lenders.
 The funds can help with paying expenses such as car repairs; rent; electric bills; medications; and much more.
 But note these type of loans often have high interest rates and/or fees associated with them.
 More on San Antonio emergency loans.

 San Antonio Department of Human Services administrates assistance programs for the city and Bexar County.
 Services are offered for the working poor, low income, disabled, unemployed, and others.
 Receive referrals to federal government benefits, emergency financial aid and self-sufficiency.

-Clothing, school supplies and basic needs - Bexar County Texas is served by a number of clothing closets, charities, churches, and thrift stores that offer low income residents access to basic living needs.
+Free clothing, school supplies furniture and basic needs - Bexar County Texas is served by a number of clothing closets, charities, churches, furniture banks and thrift stores that offer low income residents access to basic living needs.
 This is mostly material assistance such as clothing, free school supplies, furniture, and household products.

 Family Assistance Centers - DHS, City of San Antonio – The government agency offers a number of services and assistance programs which help low income families gain self-sufficiency, while at the same time providing the opportunity for short term financial help.
 Programs include: